 As much as I loved the original QAV-S, there were a few things I changed to make the JB Edition.
 I requested a solid top plate for increased rigidity and strength; this also allowed the removal of one standoff.
 I shortened the standoffs to a 22m height.
 I thickened the front-bottom plate from 2mm to 3mm.
 Finally, I added a few notches to the tapered rear of the top plate, to allow a 2nd battery strap to be used without it sliding backward.
 All of these changes increased the frame’s strength and durability while keeping the overall weight below 125g, which I think is the sweet spot for great flight performance.

-This frame will hold a Caddx Vista, O3, and Walksnail video transmitter, but not an original DJI Air Unit.
+This frame will hold a Caddx Vista, O3, O4, and Walksnail video transmitter, but not an original DJI Air Unit.
 HDZero Freestyle will just barely fit in the rear, but with so little room to spare, we don’t recommend it.

 The AOS5 was created by Chris Rosser, an Aerothermal Engineer who turned his professional expertise towards making the best-flying quadcopter frame ever.
 Chris used computer-based stress and resonance analysis to balance lightness and strength while pushing vibration frequencies above the range that the FC cares about.
 The result: clean, smooth-sounding motors, and the ability to turn filtering down and PID gains up for the sharpest flight response you’ve ever had.

 If this frame’s up-side is that it was designed by an engineer first and a pilot second, that’s also its downside.
 The frame is a bit fiddly to build and maintain, and it’s not as durable as some other frames.
 This isn’t just an issue for concrete bando bashers; even more “normal” pilots may find the balance too far in the direction of “lightweight agility” and not enough in the direction of “heavyweight durability”.
+I tend to LOVE how the AOS5 flies when it’s brand new, but once the frame gets beat on a little bit, it sometimes flies worse than a more rugged frame with a less “perfect” PID tune.

 The ImpulseRC Apex is considered by some to be the best freestyle frame you can buy today.
 It’s tough as nails, and its reputation for having superior vibration characteristics was recently objectively confirmed by the aerospace materials engineer Chris Rosser.

 Why doesn’t everyone fly the Apex?
 It’s heavier than some of the alternatives (although this does increase its durability).
 And it’s one of the most expensive 5” frames you can get.
+It’s relatively compact, so if you need extra room to fit in unusually large electronics, it won’t work.

 The latest revision of the Apex, the Apex Evo, updates the design to fit the O3 air unit and camera.
 The new metal front end has vibration-isolation for the FPV camera, which helps the O3’s image stabilization work its best.
 Of course, the frame can be used with standard 19mm wide FPV cameras too.
+At the time of this writing, there is no official support for the O4 Pro camera, but people have made 3d prints to mount that camera.

-VOLADOR VX5
+Volador VX5

 The Volador VX5 is a deeply thought-out, well-engineered 5” freestyle frame.
 Everywhere you look, there are little touches that show the designer was really thinking about how to make the frame better, and not just copy-pasting somebody else’s design.
 There’s a channel underneath the rear plate where you can tuck the XT60 wires, for example.
 A hard-mounted XT60 connector (included with the frame) reduces the likelihood of chopping the battery wires.
 Ample 3D prints allow the frame to accommodate almost any hardware.